pelco/firmware_testing/README.md

     make coverage
     ```

-    A **coverage** folder should have been created an you can access the result by open **coverageTest.html/index.html** with your browser:
+    A **coverage** folder should have been created and you can access the result by open **coverageTest.html/index.html** with your browser:

     ![](https://github.com/pelco/firmware_testing/blob/master/img/lcovRep.png)